platinasystems/goes/docs/Platina Appliance Head Users Guide.md

 environmental monitoring.

 Accessing the BMC redis server should be done via Redis client.
-For convenience, the redis-tools package is pre-installed in the switch’s Linux (“sudo apt-get install redis-tools”) and includes the redis-cli command that can be used to access the BMC redis from the switch’s Linux CLI.
+For convenience, the redis-tools package is pre-installed in the device’s Linux (“sudo apt-get install redis-tools”) and includes the redis-cli command that can be used to access the BMC redis from the device’s Linux CLI.

 The BMC Redis server listens on port 6379 of the BMC’s eth0 IPv4 address